akademi4eg/aka-uvc/README.md

 Useless Virtual Circuits

-If everything ok, this will evolve to emulator of a simple computer.
+If everything ok, this evolve to emulator of a simple computer.

 Implemented elements:
 * basic logic gates (NOT and AND)